How to Become an Environmental Engineer

 As beginning engineers gain knowledge and experience, they move on to more difficult projects and they have greater independence to develop designs, solve problems, and make decisions.
 Eventually, environmental engineers may advance to become technical specialists or to supervise a team of engineers and technicians.

 Some may even become engineering managers or move into executive positions, such as program managers.
 However, before assuming a managerial position, an engineer most often works under the supervision of a more experienced engineer.
-Advancement into a managerial position usually requires a master’s degree.
+For more information, see the profile on architectural and engineering managers.